Vintage 1970s Burton SnowboardSki_Snowboard70s_Blu_11x14 $44

-Back in 1977 when Jake Burton got inspired by the 'snurfer', a large, single board invented by Sherman Poppen that looked more like a small surfboard than a ski, he no doubt couldn't have imagined how his modified design would launch a multi-billion dollar sport snowboarding industry.
+Back in 1977 when Jake Burton got inspired by the 'snurfer', a large, single-board invented by Sherman Poppen that looked more like a small surfboard than a ski, he no doubt couldn't have imagined how his modified design would launch the multi-billion-dollar snowboarding industry.
 This art print features one of his early prototypes from the late 1970s; a solid wood beast with, believe it or not, a hand rope to help riders stay upright—kind of like training wheels for boarders.

 My kids grew up riding the single plank.
-They were pretty fortunate to learn on the vastly improved technology introduced by Burton, and many other companies over the years.
+They were pretty fortunate to learn to ride on vastly improved Burton boards over the years.
 I can't—and no doubt they can't either—imagine learning to ride on these early boards.
-But you gotta love the imagination and craftsmanship that went into the early editions like this one.
+But you gotta love the imagination and craftsmanship that went into the early editions like this 1970s wooden Burton snowboard prototype.

 If you love snowboarding and the history behind it, or just love anything vintage, this piece is for you.
 It makes a great addition to any cottage or home decor.

 - Individually printed to order on heavy, satin photo paper using a large format, 9-colour ink process